makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 # Support ticket updates (global / follow-the-sun customer service)

-**Goal:** Create a report on the performance of customer support/service agents across timezones, including the degree to which each global office provides follow-the-sun (FTS) support.
+**Goal:** Report on the performance of customer support/service agents across timezones, including the degree to which each global office provides follow-the-sun (FTS) support.

 **Approach:** Create a fictional dataset by using an Excel-based random person and support ticket generator, ensuring the data includes realistic patterns and outliers.
 Then build a Power BI report that summarises patterns and highlights outlers to prompt managerial review.